UConn outscores Rhode Island 56-49

 Photo: Jessica Hill, AP

-Pindell outdueled Rams quarterback JuJuan Lawson, who threw for 351 yards and four scores and ran for 85 yards and two TDs.
+Pindell outdueled Rhode Island quarterback JuJuan Lawson, who threw for 351 yards and four scores and ran for 85 yards and two TDs for the Rams.

 The teams combined for 1,123 yards of offense.

-The Huskies, who had three touchdowns in their first two games, got into the end zone on all six of their drives in the first half.
-That included a 74-yard strike from Pindell to freshman Heron Maurisseau who found himself wide open in the middle of the field for his first collegiate score.
+The Huskies (1-2), who had three touchdowns in their first two games, got into the end zone on all six of their drives in the first half, including a 74-yard strike from Pindell to freshman Heron Maurisseau who found himself wide open in the middle of the field for his first collegiate score.
 They led 42-28 at the break.

-"It definitely showed that we can do a lot with the ball on offense," Pindell said.
-"And defensively, the young dudes, they made plays when it counted."

-Rhode Island (2-1) tied the game at 49 with just over 3 minutes left on a 14-yard run by Naim Jones (100 yards), who pushed UConn defensive back Messiah Turner into the end zone.
+Rhode Island (2-1) tied the game at 49 with just over 3 minutes left on a 14-yard run by Naim Jones, who pushed UConn defensive back Messiah Turner into the end zone.

-UConn responded and running back Kevin Mensah (144 yards) scored the winning touchdown by breaking up the middle for 22 yards with under a minute to go.
+But UConn running back Kevin Mensah (144 yards) scored the winning touchdown, breaking up the middle for 22 yards with under a minute to go.

-Rhode Island drove to the UConn 16 with 11 seconds left, but linebacker Eli Thomas sacked Lawson to end the game.
+Rhode Island drove to the UConn 16 with 11 seconds left, but defensive back Eli Thomas sacked Lawson to end the game.

-"We knew we were going to get a stop," Thomas said.
-"We trusted that we were going to get a stop and that's what we did."

 THE TAKEAWAY